-In Boquete I subscribe to an emergency service that is $80 a year.
+In Boquete I subscribe to an emergency service (click on that link) that is $90 a year.
 Members log in to their website to enter your contact information, directions to your house (many houses do not have an address), list of medications, your doctor’s information, emergency contact both locally and internationally, and even pet sitter information.
 Once you enter your information, you are assigned a number.
 If you have an emergency, you just tell the operator your number and what kind of help you need, like “I’m number 1234 and I need an ambulance.”
 The emergency service company has instant access to directions to my house so they can give it to the ambulance, police or fire department.
 The bi-lingual operator will stay on the line with you until help arrives and they will notify your emergency contacts.

 If you are moving to Panama with pre-existing health problems, you should consider living in an area where a private bi-lingual emergency service is available.
 You should also take in to consideration where the closest 24-hour hospital is located… just in case.